|

 turned the pages.

-"In this book there is a ancient decree," he began
+"In this book there is a ancient decree," he began.

-"'The case of Melethron and Gwilwileth'," interrupted
+"'Pertaining to the case of Melethron and Gwilwileth',"

-Fingolfin, somewhat unwisely.
+interrupted Fingolfin, somewhat unwisely.

 "You have heard of it?"